GarrenBagley366/SP_PUBS_SSM_ExtraSections/README.md

 - ** We will need ITA contact/interface for developing the SFTP formats and validation. **
 - Will ITA have an error reporting system?
 - When will we get our SabreMQueue?
 Do we own it?
 Is it ours?
+- We need discussion about this datasource with the IOC

 ### This is an example of an extra section from the SabreMQ in Casper's json message formatting.